 A Mother’s Role in Supporting a Child

 Both parents are responsible for their child’s financial needs until they reach the age of 21.
-In Saratoga Springs, determining child support includes considering a child’s daycare, specialized educational expenses, health insurance, and uninsured medical expenses.
+Determining child support includes considering a child’s daycare, specialized educational expenses, health insurance, and uninsured medical expenses.
 If the mother is the custodial parent, she has the right to receive child support, and it is illegal for a non-custodial father to withhold payments.